rcravens/linux-crash-course/README.md

 # 🚀 Linux Crash Course 🚀

+> [!NOTE]
+> This is a repository of common topics related to managing a Linux server.
+Many of these I've had in notes on my local system, but it makes more sense to publish these here and share with others.

 ## <a href="01_intro_to_linux.md">Chapter 1: Introduction to Linux</a>

 ## <a href="02_getting_started_with_the_linux_terminal.md">Chapter 2: Getting Started with the Linux Terminal</a>